 - 1. What role do servers in bars have in preventing impaired driving incidents? - 2.
-Do you think that the law is right that servers should be accountable/responsible for a patron driving drunk after leaving their establishment? - 3.
-How can society do a better job of helping servers enforce the law that allows them to stop serving alcohol to patrons who are intoxicated?
+Do you think that the law should hold servers accountable/responsible for a patron driving drunk after leaving their establishment? - 3.
+How can society do a better job of helping servers enforce the law that allows them to stop serving alcohol to patrons who are inebriated?
 (What should every establishment that serves alcohol be required to have in place?) - 4.
 What do you think the driver's punishment should be, for having ruined Mallorie's life.